pulpgrinder/GorillaPresenter/src/userdata/slides.md

 The branch directive|branch
 }}}

 # Directive: quiz
 The first line is the title.
 Question and answer sets are separated by blank lines.
-The correct answer)s) should preceded with an asterisk (*).
+The correct answer(s) should be preceded with an asterisk (*).

 {{{quiz This is the quiz title
 True or false: the quiz directive allows you to add a quiz to a slide.